Is Discord Not Detecting Your Mic? Here’s the Likely Fix

 Check Your Privacy and Security Settings

-If none of the above suggestions worked, then you might want to check your privacy and security settings.
+If none of the above suggestions worked, you might want to check your privacy and security settings.
 We’ll be covering how to do that in Windows 10.

 - Click on the Start menu and select Settings.